msteves/StevesLab/_news/announcement_1.md

 related_posts: false
 ---

-Megan will join UIUC as an Assistant Professor of Chemistry starting in August.
+Megan will join UIUC as an Assistant Professor of Chemistry starting in August (see [Chemistry Dept. news story](https://chemistry.illinois.edu/megan-steves-eager-see-where-science-will-take-us)).
 Stay tuned!